Do you keep a journal?

 Journaling has a myriad of benefits such as enhancing creativity, reducing stress, and helping you process and heal your thoughts and feelings.

-The daily act of journaling has one other hugely compelling benefit — it is an excellent mindfulness practice.
+The daily act of mindful journaling has one other hugely compelling benefit — it is an excellent meditative practice.

 This state of mindful flow will occur regardless of the topic you are journaling about, as long as you are engaged in the process and find it enjoyable or cathartic.

-If you are a new or even a seasoned mindfulness student, writing about your experiences with mindfulness will help you master the practice, reflect on your thoughts and experiences, and provide a permanent record of your efforts at deepening the amount of purposeful intention in your life.
+If you are a new or even a seasoned mindfulness student, writing about your experiences with meditation and mindfulness helps you master the practice, reflect on your thoughts and experiences, and provide a permanent record of your efforts at deepening the amount of purposeful intention in your life.

 When you are mindful, you are intentionally aware of the present moment.
 You consciously direct your awareness to whatever you are doing, thinking, or observing.

-Here are ten mindfulness prompts from The Mindfulness Journal to help kickstart your journaling practice:
+Here are 25 mindful meditation prompts to kickstart your journaling practice:

 1. I reflect on the people in my life who have made me feel loved and supported.
 I feel grateful for…